 - Notice and talk about how the letter looks.
 Does the letter have straight lines or curvy lines?

-Learning about letter CAN be fun.
+Learning about letters CAN be fun.
 Put the worksheets away and get students touching, feeling, manipulating, and LOVING letters!
 My kiddos were talking and reflecting about their letter volcanoes for weeks.
-Parents even told me they were talking about it at home too.
+Parents even told me they were talking about it at home, too.

 Love this letter activity?
 Pin this image!